 Spear phishing is a type of “social engineering” attack that fools people into revealing logins, passwords, and other confidential information that allows a criminal to break into your systems.
 For an accountant, bookkeeper, or tax professional, this can result in exposing business and client data.

-If a hacker is able to gain access to financial and bank information, or Social Security and tax records, this can lead to identity theft, fraud, and a loss of reputation for your business.
+If a hacker can access financial and bank information or Social Security and tax records, this can lead to identity theft, fraud, and a loss of reputation for your business.
 That’s why it’s vital to protect yourself from an email spear phishing attack.
 Fortunately, it’s not as hard as you think.

 What is a spear phishing email attack?